New Mondays History of Philosophy Course Kicking off February 23, 2015 at 9am ET!

 Each week I rotate to another self-contained topic so students can join in at any time without worrying about not understanding.
 While students can keep attending as long as they want and there will always be fresh lectures, most students take about 16 weeks of a given class before moving on to another.
 But over the course of a year, a student can expect to see the full sweep of the history of Western philosophy.
 Even if a student joins a class already in progress, he or she can simply stick with it until it eventually loops around to the beginning again, in order round out his or her understanding.

-Use the drop down menu below to access the times for the Philosophy of History classes and to purchase a subscription to attend the class weekly.
+Use the drop down menu below to access the times for all my currently joinable classes and to purchase a subscription to attend weekly.
 You can join the class starting any week and at any point that you are satisfied you have gotten enough out of this class you can transfer your subscription to another class from thereon out.